compbiolabucf/CellTrack/README.md

 - multiprocessing

 ## Cell Classification
-The files in folder cell_classification are the codes to classify cancer cells into live and dead categories.
+The files in folder cell_classification are the codes required to classify cancer cells into live and dead.

 ### **cell_detect.py**
-This file implements how to detect cells in the images.
-It contains several steps, converting color images to gray images, converting gray images to binary images, finding contours in binary images, determining which kinds of objects are cells, calculating the shape of cells.
+This file implements detection of cells in the images.
+It contains several steps such as converting color images to gray scale images and gray scale images to binary images, finding contours in binary images, determining if a contour is actually a cell, and calculating the shape of the cells.
 ### **cell_classify.py**
-This file implements how to classify cells in the images.
-It contains several steps, tracking cells through contiuous images, determining which are live or dead cells seperatly.
+This code classifies cells in the images.
+It contains several steps such as tracking cells through contiuous images, determining which cells are live and which are dead.
 ### **main.py**
-This is the entry point of the program.
-The input data are time-lapse microscopy images.
-The output data is a video in which the cells are marked live or dead.
+This code takes time-lapse microscopy images as input data and give the user the classfication of cells as output.
+It calls cell_detect.py and cell_classify.py for the computation.

 ### How to Run
 Users need to run the code in Ubuntu Envirenment.
-After prepare the input data, just execute the following command:
+After preparing the input data, execute the following command:

 $./main.py